dart-lang/site-www/src/codelabs/async-await/index.md

 An asynchronous function performs asynchronous operations.

-### Terms for asynchronous programming in Dart
+### Terms specific to asynchronous programming in Dart
-Don't worry if you are unfamiliar with these terms - this codelab will cover them in detail.
+The second section defines keywords and terminology for writing asynchronous programs in Dart.
+Don't worry if you are unfamiliar with these terms - this codelab covers them in detail.

 **Future**
 "Future" refers to the Dart [Future](https://api.dartlang.org/stable/dart-async/Future-class.html) class.